 The digital environment is radically decentralized, and new platforms regularly displace incumbents.
 Relatively new and popular channels like Snapchat and Facebook Live are creating a variety of ways for organizations to reach consumers – although many content managers are not prepared to explore these new distribution channels.

-- Eighty percent believe it is necessary to master new platforms
+- Eighty percent believe it is necessary to acheive mastery of new platforms

 - Thirty-five percent are looking to invest more in content creation rather than paying to place their content